-What if someone hacked your WordPress site and comprised your website content.
+What if someone hacked your WordPress site and comprised your website content?.
 In such situation, you won’t be able to login to your wp-admin area.
-To fix this, first, you need to reset your WordPress password from the database and then restore all your content using the WordPress database backup you created.
+To fix this, first, you need to change your password from phpMyAdmin and then restore all your content using the WordPress database backup you created.

-That is why you should backup your WordPress database regularly.
+That is the reason you should create a database backup regularly.

 - Look for the Backup option.
 Generally, it can found under Files section.